 MAXQDA administers everything you import, comment, or define in one single file, the Project file.
 So, once you create it: one project = one file.
-As we learned earlier, those files end in MX18 (older versions' projects end in MX12 or MX11).
-MAXQDA Exchange files are special types of files used to make data exchanges between different program versions.
+As we learned earlier, those files end in MX20 (older versions' projects end in MX18 or MX12).